 I started the second semester which was going to be about 20th century literature.
 I got my reading list and I started out again going to White Plains once a week.
+The cost of tuition was very low.
 However, at the beginning of the term, I saw an ad in the New York Times for a French tutor in Mount Vernon High School.
 I applied and I got the job immediately.
 As it turned out I went on teaching full-time in that school for two more years.
-The head of the language department doted on me and funnily enough, I was considered a native speaker of French since I came from Europe.
+The head of the language department, Mrs Redka, doted on me and funnily enough, I was considered a native speaker of French since I came from Europe.

 As for my American literature course, I had to drop out.
 But no problem.
 I had my reading list and I ended up reading all the books on the list.
 It was in fact a very good first introduction to U.S. literature.

 I took the green line straight up to the 68 Street station on the upper East Side on Lexington Avenue.
 There is even an entrance to Hunter College from the subway station.
 I found the right room and I signed up for my class.
 There was one more thing I had to do in the afternoon, meeting with the professor, I believe, so I went to a coffee counter to get a snack.
 I ordered some tea and toast and the short-order cook looked at me and said ‘Purty’.
 I didn’t understand.
 Was this English?
-He looked Italian and his English was obviously not very good, and nor was my New Yorkan English.
+He looked Italian and his English was obviously not very good, and nor was my New Yorkan American.
 Later of course I realized that ‘purty’ was his way of giving me a compliment for my looks.

 I then went for a walk towards Central Park, crossing Park and Madison Avenues, getting out on 5th Avenue and – Oh, my dream, there was Central Park.
 I was literally spellbound.
 This was more than a park.
-This was real nature, with huge rocky areas and lakes, people walking all over the vast lawns and the park crisscrossed by roads where anything could be seen, from horse drawn carriages (for tourists) to bikers and cars.
+This was real nature, with huge rocky areas and lakes, people walking all over the vast lawns, and the park crisscrossed by roads where anything could be seen, from horse drawn carriages (for tourists) to bikers and cars.

 The professor spent half the semester, or such was my impression at the time, explaining the difference between a phoneme and a phonetic symbol, which seemed vastly exaggerated, not to say unnecessary.
 In fact, it seems to me now that he didn’t have very much to teach us and so resorted to taking up a lot of time with superfluous explanations.

 My tutoring job at Mount Vernon High School was a sinecure.
-Parents had been complaining about an elderly teacher, Miss Quinlan, who was out sick more often that she was in school teaching.
+Parents had been complaining about an elderly teacher, Miss Quinlan, who was out sick more often than she was in school teaching.
 At this time she had a substitute teacher.
 As it turned out when Miss Quinlan was back the next school year, her problem was not just her health.
 When she spoke to me in French, which she often insisted on doing, I could barely understand what she was saying because of her very thick American accent.
 It could be quite embarrassing.